-Microsoft's President Reflects On Cyberattack, Helping Pirates And The NSA
+Microsoft President Urges Nuclear-Like Limits On Cyberweapons

 "A lot has changed in the world just in the last 12 months," Smith says.
 "We've seen a huge focus on nation-state hacking by other countries including Russia and North Korea."

 According to a New York Times report, North Korea may be behind this recent attack.
-And according to many security researchers, the attack method was first developed inside the NSA.
+And according to many security researchers, the attack method was first developed inside the National Security Agency.
 Criminals got a hold of it and tweaked it.

-Many countries are racing to create more cyber weapons.
+Many countries are racing to create more cyberweapons.
 Smith says there's a real risk that criminals will steal them.
-He'd like governments to limit the creation of cyber weapons, just like they did for nuclear weapons.
-Microsoft wants a "Digital Geneva Convention" he explains, "something that would commit governments to do less hoarding of exploits and vulnerabilities, do more to work with software vendors so that we can all keep systems secure."
+He'd like governments to limit the creation of cyberweapons, just like they did for nuclear weapons.
+Microsoft wants a "Digital Geneva Convention" he explains, "something that would commit governments to do less hoarding of exploits and vulnerabilities [and] do more to work with software vendors so that we can all keep systems secure."

 Meaning, as he wrote in a blog post this past weekend, agencies like that NSA should have a "new requirement" to report vulnerabilities they find to software makers like Microsoft, instead of stockpiling or selling or exploiting them.

-"This is not a conversation that has even begun, at least with the general public," Smith says.
+"This is not yet a conversation that has even begun, at least with the general public," Smith says.

 Steve Grobman, chief technology officer at McAfee, which makes the popular antivirus software, disagrees with Smith.
-"Microsoft has a very strong position that is an absolute, whereas my position is a little bit more balanced," he says.
+"Microsoft has a very strong position that is an absolute, whereas my position is a little bit more balanced," Grobman says.

-Grobman says governments should stockpile cyber weapons in some instances.
-For example, we're fighting a war and our military needs to take down a power plant, and there are only two options: "to drop a bomb on it, or to use a cyberattack to temporarily disable it.
-The cyberattack can in many cases limit the amount of loss of life."
+He says governments should stockpile cyberweapons in some instances.
+For example, the U.S. is fighting a war and the military needs to take down a power plant, and there are only two options: "to drop a bomb on it, or to use a cyberattack to temporarily disable it.
+The cyberattack can, in many cases, limit the amount of loss of life," he says.

 Clearly, there is a difference of opinion among tech leaders.
 Though Grobman agrees with his colleague at Microsoft: These last few days, battling the WannaCry attack, have been very long.